MartinYan623/Kaggle-House-Prices/README.md

 (2) begin to use non-numerical attributes. however, feel a little dizzy about handling too many non-numerical attributes. the grade improves a little

 Got score 0.13133 (Top32%)

+2018.5.8

+(1) Review the preprocessing I have done before and go on doing data preprocessing.

+Got score 0.13028 (Top30%)